Java Chatbot

 Machine Learning Integration

-For better intelligence of chatbot, you can add a Machine Learning model for intent recognition and user personalization.
+For better intelligence of the chatbot, you can add a Machine Learning model for intent recognition and user personalization.
 Train and deploy predictive models by leveraging libraries such as TensorFlow Java.

 Best Practices To Achieve Top Performance With Java Chatbots